clembias/clembias/README.md

 ## Hi there 👋
+🧑‍🔬 After work and studies in chemistry
+🌱 Starting a new life as a student in web developpement at 28 👨‍🎓 💬 I speak french and english
+⚡ I also enjoy 3D printing and laser cutting

 <!--
 **clembias/clembias** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.